filipgodlewski/pytomata/README.md

 Written in zsh and ready to work on MacOS.

-Though Pytomata currently supports only zsh, the goal is to extend its functionality into other languages as well.
+Though Pytomata currently supports only zsh, the goal is to extend its functionality into other shells as well.
-Author is not against Bash or Fish, and plans to implement support for them as soon as possible.
+The author is not against Bash or Fish, and plans to implement support for them as soon as possible.

 ### Requirements